FaraiChirume/FARCHI12548_FTO25_A_Farai-Chirume_JSL_Portofolio-Piece/README.md

 ### Initial Data Fetching & Loading State

-- My Project **Fetch tasks dynamically** from an API: https://jsl-kanban-api.vercel.app/
+- My Project **Fetches tasks dynamically** from an API: https://jsl-kanban-api.vercel.app/

 - I also **Replaced any hard-coded task data**, to ensure the application receives the most up-to-date tasks.